coop-deluxe/sm64coopdx/docs/lua/functions-3.md

 ## [get_id_from_behavior_name](#get_id_from_behavior_name)

 ### Description
-gets a behavior ID from a behavior name
+Gets a behavior ID from a behavior name

 ### Lua Example
 `local enumValue = get_id_from_behavior_name(name)`